It is our belief that God’s mission in the world is to reconcile all things to the Crucified Lord. Our responsibility is to join in this work.

 Mexico Outreach is a short-term missions opportunity to serve in Tijuana, Mexico.
 For almost two decades, Gordon has been building a partnership with La Casa de Esperanza, an orphanage located outside the city.
 As we return each year, our hope is to be ambassadors of God's love to all those we encounter.
 Our prayer is to grow in humility and cultural sensibility as we seek to better understand the global body of Christ.

-The Nicaragua missions trip takes a dozen Gordon students to the island of Ometepe to aid a local orphanage while being immersed in the culture of Nicaragua.
-With a focus on serving and creating relationships, students wil spend most of their time with the children in the orphanage and the orphanage staff.
-While there, students will also connect with the local church community, work on various construction projects, serve people of the church, and expore the country.
+The Nicaragua missions trip takes a dozen Gordon students to the island of Ometepe to aid a local children's refuge center while being immersed in the culture of Nicaragua.
+With a focus on serving and creating relationships, students will spend most of their time with the children and staff of the refuge center.
+While there, students will also connect with the local church community, work on various construction projects, serve people of the church, and explore the country.

 On the Northern Ireland trip, we wrestle with our understanding of peace, conflict, and what reconciliation can and does look like.
 We do so by meeting with political and community leaders and by partnering with an organization called 174 Trust, which works towards social peace in the historically divided community of Belfast.

 Interested in serving, participating in dialogue, learning about conflict within a culture, and experiencing the beauty that Northern Ireland holds?
 Contact us!